 Google Slide Presentations and Videos

 To help you prepare your day-to-day class sessions, feel free to download and edit my Google Slide Presentations and Videos.
 The slides might help you structure your lectures and in-class activities.
 You can supplement the slides with the case studies described below.
-You can use the videos already embedded in the slides, use some of the others in the video folder, or use some of your own.
+You can use the videos already embedded in the slides, use some of the others in the folders, or use some of your own.

 Case Studies in Abnormal Child & Adolescent Psychology (2021) consists of 56 new vignettes designed to illustrate principles of developmental psychopathology and children's mental health problems.
 All cases are written by the author of the textbook and correspond to material presented in the text.